Energy Efficient Dual-Functional Radar-Communication: Rate-Splitting Multiple Access, Low-Resolution DACs, and RF Chain Selection: Problem Formulation and Proposed Algorithms

-The ADMM-based algorithm to perform the updates in \eqref{eqn:u_update}, \eqref{eqn:w_update}, \eqref{eqn:v_update_2} for given $\boldsymbol{\omega}$ and $\mathbf{g}$ is described in Alg.~\ref{alg:admm}.
-The update step for $\mathbf{v}_{r}$ can be solved using interior-point methods as described in \cite{clerckxTC2016}\footnote{We note that the work in \cite{clerckxTC2016} deals with a purely communications problem and does not employ an ADMM-based algorithm.
-However, inserting the ADMM penalty term $\frac{\zeta}{2} \sum_{l \in \mathcal{L}}||\mathbf{v}_{r,l}-\mathbf{u}^{t}_{r,l}+\mathbf{w}^{t}_{r,l}||^{2}$ and the radar metric constraint \eqref{eqn:radar} to the applied solution is a straightforward task.}.
-We propose the SDR method for the update step for $\mathbf{u}_{r}$ to deal with the non-convex constraint \eqref{eqn:radar_power_1} \cite{ma_2010}.
-Consider the following formulation for the minimization step for $\mathbf{u}$ expressed in terms of the complex-valued parameters as
+Next, we propose the SDR method to deal with the non-convex constraint \eqref{eqn:radar_power_1} \cite{ma_2010}.
+Consider the following formulation for the minimization step for $\mathbf{u}$ expressed in terms of the complex-valued parameters as in \eqref{eqn:problem_umin}, where the defined matrices are